-Hardback, bound in red book-cloth with gilt lettering to the spine, pp. xx + 714.
-(First Edition)
+Hardback, bound in purple/red book-cloth with gilt lettering to the spine, pp. 624.

-Condition, Used – Very Good.
-Cover shows some signs of wear, crushing to head and tail of spine and to the corners of the covers – otherwise a good clean copy of a rare book.
+Condition, Used – Good.
+Cover shows some signs of wear, A little crushing to head and tail of spine and some signs of damp staining to cover – otherwise a good clean copy of a rare book.

 The Holy Grail is the centerpiece of Arthurian literature, and this classic work by the renowned scholar Arthur Edward Waite is one of the most informative and profound books ever written on the subject.
 Waite reveals that beneath their pious surface, the quest for the Holy Grain is as subversive as any other form of mysticism — illustrating the symbolic nature of doctrinal teachings which were never intended to be literally interpreted.
 Waite restores the full and true meaning of the Grail quest as a journey of the soul.